VUIIS/dax/docs/howtofs/README.rst

 Configure the processor for production
 ######################################

-After successfully testing, we can configure this processor in a production account.
+After successfully testing, we can configure this processor to be used in a production account.

 At Vanderbilt, we maintain a private github repository where we store all of the processor yaml files that we are currently running.